Meisaka/trillek-client-ui/README.md

 When you execute `grunt` or `grunt jsdoc` the inline [JSDoc][] comments within the source code will be parsed and turned into HTML.
 You can then view that documentation by loading the pages stored within the `doc` directory.

+The API documentation, detailing how the native program should talk to the UI, can be found within `API.md`.

 ## Contributing

 ### JavaScript